Figuring out what to eat before a marathon could make or break your race. Why?

 “Be sure to test this before race day if you’re not a coffee drinker.
 See how your body feels with caffeine,” warns Amy.

-Some people get GI distress with coffee, or it makes them need to use the bathroom a lot.
-Some people’s hearts also race with caffeine, which is not something you need the morning of the marathon.
+Some people experience GI distress with coffee, or they need to use the bathroom a lot.
+Some people’s hearts also race with caffeine, which is not something you need in the morning of the marathon.

 You can also try chews or gels with caffeine, which can also give a performance boost.